-Eddy Ryssack was a Flemish comic artist and animator, born in Borgerhout.
-He worked at an insurance firm before becomming an illustrator for the Dupuis magazine Humo in 1953.
+Born in Borgerhout in 1928, Ryssack worked at an insurance firm before selling his first illustrations and cartoons to the Dupuis magazine, who printed them in their family weekly Humoradio (nowadays Humo) in 1953.
 Four years later, he created the comic 'Kapitein Matthias', based on the Flemish TV serial 'Schipper Naast Mathilde', with Johan Anthierens for the same magazine.
-During that same period, he worked at Maurice Rosy's art studios of the publishing house Dupuis, where he worked alongside Arthur Piroton, Jamic and Salvé.
+During that same period, he joined Maurice Rosy's art studios at the publishing house Dupuis, where he worked alongside Arthur Piroton, Jamic and Salvé.

-When the Dutch comics magazines Sjors and Pep were combined to form Eppo, 'Brammetje Bram' moved to the German market.
+When the comics magazines Sjors and Pep were combined to form Eppo, 'Brammetje Bram' moved to the German market.
 Ryssack found a new home for his character with Koralle Verlag, who published new stories in Zack Parade and Zack under the series title 'Pittje Pit'.
 Ryssack's comic returned to the Dutch and French-speaking audiences in 1979, when Zack's counterparts Super As (France) and Wham!
 (Netherlands/Belgium) were launched.
-The French name for the character was from now 'Colin Colas'.
+The French name for the character was from now on 'Colin Colas'.

-By now mainly a series of short stories, Ryssack either wrote his own stories or worked with Jacques Alexander (pen name for Jacques van Melkebeke, while other sources say Gerd Von Hassler) and Yvan Delporte.
+By now mainly a series of short stories, Ryssack either wrote his own stories or worked with Jacques Alexander (presumably the pen name of Jacques van Melkebeke, while other sources say Gerd Von Hassler) and Yvan Delporte.
 When the publication Zack and Super As ended in 1980, new albums were published directly in album format by Hachette.
 The final 'Brammetje Bram' story was published in 1983.
 Despite its fragmented publication history, Ryssack has created about a thousand pages with his little pirate between 1970 and 1985.
 In the 1990s the German company Epsilon Verlag started publishing all 'Pittje Pit' stories in chronological order.

 In addition, he made a story about strange creatures called 'Les Schmouks' ('De Schmaks') in cooperation with Michel Noirret for Tintin in 1976, gave his sarcastic view on current affairs in the Belgian edition of Pilote in 1972-1973, and worked with Jean-Pol on the comic series 'Annie en Peter'.
 One of his final comics was 'César et Rigobert', a story in commission of Bio-Tex detergents in 1982, and a script of the gangster comic 'Johnny Goodbye' for Dino Attanasio in Eppo in 1984 ('Stuwadoors en maneschijn').